mdimado/Fuzzing-CUPS-with-OSS-Fuzz-AFL-/README.md

-# OpenPrinting GSoC Evaluation Task: Fuzzing CUPS with OSS-Fuzz and AFL++
+# OpenPrinting Evaluation Task: Fuzzing CUPS with OSS-Fuzz and AFL++

-This document tracks my progress in running `fuzz_ipp` with OSS-Fuzz and fuzzing CUPS with AFL++ as part of the OpenPrinting GSoC evaluation task.
+This document tracks my progress in running `fuzz_ipp` with OSS-Fuzz and fuzzing CUPS with AFL++ as part of the OpenPrinting evaluation task.

 ## Task 1: Running `fuzz_ipp` in OSS-Fuzz